2026 NAI Summit Spotlight Speakers

 • Michele Lucan

-Deputy Associate Attorney General, Connecticut
+Deputy Associate Attorney General

 • Nick Meyer